 Make the Reader Smile

 Lede: Even black holes wear makeup in Hollywood.
 Last year’s hit film Interstellar used real scientific equations to depict what happens when a team of space farers venture near a supermassive black hole.
 Now, a joint paper published in the journal Classical and Quantum Gravity from the movie’s visual effects team and scientific consultant reveal that the real black hole was deemed too confusing for audiences, and some of the science had to be toned down.

-The editor’s take: “This is my favorite lede of any story I’ve worked on in the past year,” says Lisa Grossman, physical sciences news editor at New Scientist and award-winning writer.
+The editor’s take: “This is my favorite lede of any story I’ve worked on in the past year,” says Lisa Grossman, physical sciences news editor at New Scientist.
 “It’s hilarious, evocative, and gives you an accurate sense of what the story is about all at the same time.”

 The lede should get to the point immediately, Grossman says, with the news nearly always in the first sentence.
 She also likes humor: “The perfect lede ideally first makes you smile, and then makes you keep reading.”

 The writer’s take: The best ledes give you a taste of the story but leave you wanting to know more, says Jacob Aron, physical sciences reporter at New Scientist.
 Inspiration for a good first line often comes after work, when he’s done reporting but hasn’t started writing.
 “I’ll have stories from the day before buzzing around in my head, planning out different structures, and something will pop into my head,” he says.
 “Sometimes I’ll be just falling asleep when something occurs to me, so I blearily grab for my phone and email it to myself.”